You are now leaving the Lilly Medical website

 If you wish to report an adverse event or product complaint, please call 1-800-LILLYRX (1-800-545-5979)

-What are the primary outcome results of the EMBER-3 study?
+What are the efficacy and safety results for Inluriyo™ (imlunestrant) in the EMBER-3 study?

 EMBER-3: Phase 3 Study of Imlunestrant ± Abemaciclib for Patients With ER+, HER2- Advanced Breast Cancer Following Recurrence or Progression on Previous ET